zihaoliu123/DeepN-Jpeg/Readme.md

 https://arxiv.org/pdf/1803.05787.pdf

 ## This is a simple implementation of our work "DeepN-JPEG: A Deep Neural Network Favorable JPEG-based Image Compression Framework"
-* We implement frequency analysis modul for one image (can be extend to multiple images)
+* We implement frequency analysis modul for one image (can be extended to multiple images)
 * You need to map the generated matrix to quantization table and replace the original one in JPEG framework. e.g.:
 ```bash
 ./cjpeg -dct int -qtable qt.txt -baseline -opt  -outfile $C temp.bmp